Pathways for Sailing Progression

 Optimist Racing (ages 9-15):

 Students ages 9-15 who are interested in racing should join our Opti Race Team.
-Starting in Green Fleet, these sailors will build their racing skills.
+Starting in Opti Green Fleet, these sailors will build their racing skills.

 Racing Sailors (10-15) and at least 100lbs: